Incubate-or-Intubate/realtime-datawarehousing/README.md

 - Kafka Cluster

 ### Terraform
-To remove everything provisioned by Terraform in either AWS, GCP, or Azure, use `terraform destroy`
+Use `terraform destroy` to clear out your cloud resources

 ### Databricks and Snowflake
-If you created instances of either Databricks and Snowflake solely for the purpose of this lab, remove them!
+If you created instances of either Databricks and Snowflake solely to run this lab, you can remove them.

 ***